 - Expertly Roasted: Expect more from our beans than just a...

-Sliding into the second slot, we have the famed Santos beans offered up by Coffee Bean Direct.
+Sliding into the next slot, we have the famed Santos beans offered up by Coffee Bean Direct.
 The Bourbon blend from Brazil holds one hundred percent Arabica beans.
-The blend flawlessly mergers touches of dark chocolate and dried cherry while intricately weaving in a pinch of cinnamon to finish off with a punch.
-The blend truly is a treat for all the sense, mesmerizing you with an intoxicating fragrance as you brew.
+The blend flawlessly merges touches of dark chocolate and dried cherry while intricately weaving in a pinch of cinnamon to finish off with a punch.
+The blend truly is a treat for all the senses, mesmerizing you with an intoxicating fragrance as you brew.

 The beans are fresh and carefully slow-roasted right before being packed.
 The bag of beans has been designed to offer a foil-lined valve that you can press shut to seal the beans in.
 The bag is designed this way to take away worries about air getting in during storage and interfering with the flavor of the blend.